Rules

 6. POINTS VS. SPECIES:

-In all events on the 2024 calendar, points will outweigh number of species caught.
-Make no mistake, the winning teams will still have to catch-video-release a crazy number of species to win as fish points will be the most valuable.
-And those teams that choose to focus on species over team challenges will still be racking up serious points.
-Participation in team challenges is important however!
-Pay attention to point values and track other teams in the app so you can plan your attack accordingly!
-Point values associated with each species will be the main factor in determining the winner, and species count will only apply to the scoring system in the event of a tie in number of points scored between 2 or more teams.
+• Your team goal should be to accrue as many points as possible during the event.
+Points will outweigh number of species caught.
+Point values associated with each species will be the main factor in determining the winner, and the number of species caught will only apply to the scoring system in the event of a tie in number of points scored between 2 or more teams.
 In the event that the total number of points scored and species caught between one or more teams is equal, the tiebreaker protocol is as follows:

 7. PROPER FISH HANDLING:

-Safe & sustainable handling of fish must be practiced at all times!
+• Safe & sustainable handling of fish must be practiced at all times.
 This is a catch and release tournament so all fish must be released back to the water.
-Any videos of fish in the dirt, on land, hanging from tippet, or improperly handled will not be counted.
+Any improperly handled fish will not be scored.
 When in doubt have your partner film the fish in the net before he or she captures the safe release of the fish.
 Visit Keep Fish Wet for best practices.

 8. NO TRESPASSING & NO PRIVATE WATER:

-Teams can fish anywhere in the host state in publicly accessed water only.
+• Teams can fish anywhere in the host state in publicly accessed water only.
 NO TRESPASSING & NO PRIVATE WATER.
 NO EXCEPTIONS.
-Location services must remain on “while using the app” to ensure anglers adhere to this rule.

 9. JUDGES HAVE FINAL RULING: